 Ranchi: Jharkhand assembly Speaker C P

-Singh today pitched for journalists, who work under difficult
+Singh on Saturday pitched for journalists, who work under difficult

 situations, should get proper security and state-initiated

 schemes reach them so that they don`t have to worry about the

 families future while discharging professional duties.